opossum-tool/OpossumUI/USER_GUIDE.md

 - **grey** indicates the absence of both, signals and attribution, in children,
 - **blue** indicates the presence of signals in children but no attribution of the resource itself.

-On the interpretation of breakpoints: **Breakpoints** are special folders that are included to visually collect a set of dependencies.
-These folders cannot have any signal or attribution.
-Furthermore, no attribution is inferred beyond such a breakpoint.

 #### Selected Resource Panel

 The `Selected Resource Panel` shows the path of the selected resource at the top.
 If the input file contains information